 This infographic explains the fundamentals of typography and the classifications into which fonts are sorted.
 Running through these and cross-checking with your business can help define if you are a serif business, sans, script fan, or some combo of all three.
 A graphic designer will likely refer to your font options using these terms when choosing fonts for your business.

 A designer’s eye

 Budget is also a factor.
 Most small businesses spend an average of $200 on their custom-picked package of fonts with desktop and web licenses.
-Though this varies depending on how grassroots or high-end a business is.
+This varies depending on how grassroots or high-end a business is.
 There are quite a few free fonts available which helps too, but this is an area to be mindful of because often free fonts are buggy, overused, amateurish in design, or an awkward hybrid of styles.
-It’s better to stick to simple looks if selecting free fonts, and save your money for a rarer fine specimen later.
-Lost Type Co. offers a pay-what-you want model for their carefully crafted options.
-Google Fonts are reasonable too, but I stay away from services like Da Font or 1001 Free Fonts for reasons I mention above.
+It’s better to stick to simple looks if selecting free fonts and save your money for a rarer fine specimen later.
+Lost Type Co. offers a pay-what-you-want model for their carefully crafted options.
+Google Fonts are reasonable too, but I stay away from services like Da Font or 1001 Free Fonts for reasons I mentioned above.